thoughtbot/paperclip/CONTRIBUTING.md

 5. Push to your fork and submit a pull request.

 At this point you're waiting on us.
-We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
+We like to at least comment on, if not accept, pull requests within seven business days (most of the work on Paperclip gets done on Fridays).
 We may suggest some changes or improvements or alternatives.

 Some things that will increase the chance that your pull request is accepted, taken straight from the Ruby on Rails guide: